 Fix Castor works hard for short money, is rarely appreciated by the people he helps, has more than enough of his personal demons, not to mention some very real, otherworldly demons who are seriously out to get him.

 It’s a unique series, unlike any other I’ve read.
 I wish there had been more of them, though I suspect the author is done with this series.

 There are so many surprises in this series.
 The characters constantly surprised me by growing and changing, developing in unexpected ways and not doing the obvious.
-Characters make unique choices and don’t take the obvious or easy way out.

 Mike Carey can be very funny.
 His subtle and elegant humor contains no belly laughs, but irony pervades his prose.
 None of the books are traditionally funny nor are the situations humorous or light-hearted, but the author’s writing style is wonderfully cynical.
 The stories, pun intended, are dead serious.
 Darkness notwithstanding, you can count on Mike Carey’s plays on words and twists of phrase to keep the dread from becoming too heavy to handle.

 The plots are gripping and creepy.
 Any or all of the books would make great horror movies.
 I’m surprised no one has grabbed them yet.
 Maybe they will.
 Sooner or later, someone is bound to notice, right?